How to move your customers to a higher class of communication.

 You will get free promotion, but on the condition that your content makes their service better.
 Google want’s the best search results for their users, a morning news show want’s the best segment for their viewers, and a newspaper want’s newsworthy content.

 You need to structure your message in a way that makes it worthwhile for the distributor’s viewers.
 That can mean SEO best practices, wording a press release correctly, or being funny or controversial.

 You need to play the media company’s game.
 Donald Trump used to exchange tips and gossip on the Manhattan upper class to get his picture on the front page of the tabloids and be referred to as a billionaire in coverage according to A.J.
 Benza, gossip columnist, speaking on Netflix’s Dirty Money.

 Media is how BMB gets to new customers.
 We are well aware that we are playing in Google’s sandbox, and use all the information from them and others to best shape our content for their searchers.
 In return, we reach readers who we know are interesting in branding.
 But it’s up to us to get them to sign up for the BMB Premier List, a Class A channel.

-An expert in this is Areva Martin, who we interviewed.
+An expert in this is Areva Martin.
 Her book, Make It Rain, outlines how entrepreneurs and social activists can get exposure by providing value to media companies through their expertise in a vertical.

 Class D | Advertising